AronFreyr/notemaster/README.md

     * Take a look at this https://getbootstrap.com/docs/4.1/getting-started/introduction/
 * Reorganize the git branches.
 * Remove all of the old XML test code from the project.
+* Have specific pages for creating documents and images.